Convex-Dev/design/docs/cad/003_encoding/README.md

 Implementations MUST be able to produce the unique valid encoding for any cell.

+Note: Random byte strings are almost always invalid.
+This is a good thing, because it allows us to quickly reject corrupt or malicious data.
+This property is due to the multiple constraints on validity:
+- Quite a few tags are illegal / reserved
+- Within each value, there are significant constraints on validity (correct VLQ counts, embedded children must be 140 bytes or less etc.)
+- Even for an otherwise valid encoding, the length of the encoding must be exactly correct

 ### Extensibility

 CAD3 is designed for applications to use, and is therefore **extensible**.